BrunoMorales/AgileEngine/README.md

 To consider:
-This app is very ugly.
-But hey!
-I'm a developer not a designer :)
 The share button required in B.3. will only display if the device-browser combo allows sharing.
 Images take a while to load, mostly in detail view but In grid view as well.
 My app and myself beg for your patience.